 What we do

-- Maintain a national register of BIVR qualified reporters working within differing spheres of practice
+- Maintain a directory of BIVR Members working within differing spheres of practice;

 Our aims, set out in our Memorandum and Articles of Association under the Companies Act, are as follows: